reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 Then this article is for you. **We'll go from zero to building a robot arena in Java**.

 If you get stuck anywhere during this tutorial, [check out codegym](https://codegym.cc).
-They take you through story-based Java tutorials and explain more details and coding exercises.
+They take you through detailed and story-based Java tutorials with in-browser coding exercises that are ideal for Java beginners.

 Have fun building robots with Java!